 People with barriers to work — including disabilities and past criminal convictions —benefit from skill-development and education, placement, and coaching to help them gain and maintain meaningful employment and improve their social and emotional health.

-Noah Butler arrived at MCFI’s Forward Academy in July 2016.
+Noah Butler arrived in July 2016.
 When he did, a mix of a cognitive disability and fear of talking to strangers made it difficult for him to meet or interact with others.

 Today, he is described as a “right-hand man” and “a team player.”

 Since August 2020, Noah has worked at Grebe’s Bakery on Milwaukee’s southwest side.
-To get there, he participated in Forward Academy where he learned many skills to help make it easier for him to approach people and provide them with necessary customer service.
+To get there, he participated in our Employment Services program where he learned many skills to help make it easier for him to approach people and provide them with necessary customer service.

-In the program, Noah participated in several exercises at Forward Academy that worked on his confidence.
+In the program, Noah participated in several exercises that worked on his confidence.
 That was followed by several volunteer opportunities, including at the Milwaukee Rescue Mission.

 By then it was much easier to say, “How can I help you?”